DavidNKraemer/DavidNKraemer.github.io/_posts/2018-06-06-multifunction-inverses.md

 $$ be bijective.
 This means that only a very small class of functions have inverses.
-Of course every function has its preimage, which *resembles* an inverse function, but since functions have considerable structure the preimage need not formally coincide with a inverse function.
+Of course every function has its preimage, which *resembles* an inverse function, but since functions have considerable structure the preimage need not formally coincide with an inverse function.

 By contrast, when we weaken our assumption that our mappings have unique outputs (i.e., when we go from functions to multifunctions), the distinction between